by Tangi Migot

 using JSOSolvers

-We benchmark different subsolvers used in the solvers TRUNK for unconstrained nonlinear least squares problems.
+We benchmark different subsolvers used in the solver TRUNK for unconstrained nonlinear least squares problems.
 The first step is to select a set of problems that are nonlinear least squares.

 using ADNLPModels